31 Aug Herbal Spotlight: Lavender

 It’s a culturally celebrated perennial known for its medicinal properties, aromatics, and versatility.
 It’s a must-have in the garden (it attracts pollinators and deters plant-destroying animals) and it’s used in a huge variety of everyday items — essential oils, aromatherapy, traditional herbal medicine, and as a culinary herb.

 Lavender is cherished for its natural ability to instill a sense of calm in every space it occupies.
 It can help remedy a range of common (and not-so-common) ailments like insomnia, depression, pain relief, and anxiety.
-Lavender has the ability to cleanse, calm, and uplift your mind and spirit.
+This distinctive flower has the ability to cleanse, calm, and uplift your mind and spirit.

 Rooted in a bit of dark history, lavender has long-revered for its antiseptic and clean properties.
 During the European Black Plague, doctors would routinely utilize its fragrance to cover up the smell of death.
-Ancient Egyptians used lavender as perfume and used it in the mummification process.
+Ancient Egyptians used this aromatic herb as perfume and used it in the mummification process.

-- It comes from the Latin verb lavare, which means ‘to wash’.
-In fact, during the French Medieval periods, lavender was used to clean clothes and linens.
-Laundry was dried by placing it atop lavender bushes, so the washerwomen were referred to as lavenders.
+- Lavender comes from the Latin verb lavare, which means ‘to wash’.
+In fact, during the French Medieval periods, this flower was used to clean clothes and linens.
+Laundry was dried by placing it atop its bushes, so the washerwomen were referred to as lavenders.